sandeepverana/Postgresql/Postgres-practise.md

 ```
 When executing the above query PostgreSQL could not utilize the index for lookup

-To improve this query, you can define an functional index as follows
+To improve this query, you can define a functional index as follows
 ```sql
 create index customer_functionalindex_lastname on customer(LOWER(last_name));
 CREATE INDEX